-Achieved his first European Tour title in February when he captured the ISPS Handa World Super 6 in Perth, beating Adrian Otaegui in the final.
+His first European Tour title came at the ISPS Handa World Super 6 in Perth, beating Adrian Otaegui in the final.

-Has had two victories on the PGA Tour of Australasia and two more on the European Challenge Tour, while in 2016 he represented New Zealand at both the Olympics and World Cup.
-That came six years after he was part of his country’s three-man side in the Eisenhower Trophy World Amateur Championship."
+Fox has had three victories on the PGA Tour of Australasia and two more on the European Challenge Tour, while in 2016 he represented New Zealand at both the Olympics and World Cup.
+That came six years after he was part of his country’s three-man side in the Eisenhower Trophy World Amateur Championship.